 Here’s another bit of science for you!
 One of the most important parts of ensuring quality in any good beer is keeping it cold.
 We know that sounds a little obvious at first, but the science behind it is very precise and involved.
 According to North Slope Chillers, “Ideal beer fermentation temperature is between 68 and 72° F. Lager requires lower temperatures, between 45 and 55°F.” The slightest deviation in temperature can either change the flavour profile of the beer or ruin it completely, so you can imagine how meticulous brewers are in safeguarding their products, so they remain at optimum temperatures!

 4. The Brewing Industry is Booming!

 Brewing beer is a global enterprise.
 According to America’s Beer Distributors, there are over 5,500 brewery locations in the United States alone!
 Of course, there are the big-name brewing companies we all know and love, but micropubs and local breweries are definitely on the rise and allowing individuals to really broaden their beer horizons!

-In general, although not always, there is an easy way to tell whose beer is going to have a higher alcohol content.
-Typically, beer color can tell you a lot about the percentage of alcohol you’re about to imbibe.
-Lighter, sweeter beers tend to have a lower alcohol content; whereas, the darker and more bitter tasting a beer is (think stouts), the higher the alcohol content.
+In general, although not always, there is an easy way to tell whose beer is going to have higher alcohol content.
+Typically, beer colour can tell you a lot about the percentage of alcohol you’re about to imbibe.
+Lighter, sweeter beers tend to have a lower alcohol content; whereas, the darker and more bitter-tasting a beer is (think stouts), the higher the alcohol content.